 Flocculation and coagulation treatment chemicals are used in effluent wastewater water treatment processes for solids removal, water clarification, lime softening, sludge thickening, and solids dewatering.

-Coagulants neutralize the negative electrical charge on particles, which destabilizes the forces keeping colloids apart.
+Coagulation treatment neutralizes the negative electrical charge on particles, which destabilizes the forces keeping colloids apart.
 Water treatment coagulants are comprised of positively charged molecules that, when added to the water and mixed, accomplish this charge neutralization.
-Inorganic coagulants, organic coagulants, or a combination of both are typically used to treat water for suspended solids removal.
+Inorganic, organic, or a combination of both coagulant types are typically used to treat water for suspended solids removal.

 Flocculants gather the destabilized particles together and cause them to agglomerate and drop out of solution.
 Examples of ChemTreat flocculants include low-, medium-, and high-molecular weight polymers.

-Discover how ChemTreat’s coagulant and flocculant programs achieve optimal effluent results:
+Discover how ChemTreat’s water treatment coagulants and flocculants achieve optimal effluent results:

-For certain water sources, organic coagulants are more appropriate for solid-liquid separation.
-Organic coagulants are generally used when sludge generation is desired.
-Furthermore, blended organic and inorganic chemicals are often more effective than either organic or inorganic coagulants alone.
+For certain water sources, organic coagulation is more appropriate for solid-liquid separation.
+Organic coagulant is generally used when sludge generation is desired.
+Furthermore, blended organic and inorganic chemicals are often more effective than either organic or inorganic chemicals alone.
 The correct blend can often combine the advantages of using the inorganic coagulant sweep-floc mechanism with the sludge generation characteristics of the organic coagulants.
 ChemTreat’s formulations are based on the following chemistries:

 Polyamine and PolyDADMAC